Skip to main content

 On International Tax Issues

 Founded in 1992, the International Tax Policy Forum (ITPF) sponsors nonpartisan academic research and conferences to promote an informed dialogue on international tax issues.
-ITPF does note take positions on legislative or regulatory matters.
+ITPF does not take positions on legislative or regulatory matters.

 Board Members